The role of a Myotherapist

 You’ll be greeted with a warm welcome, then asked to fill out the customary ‘patient information form’, that comprises of your personal details, your health history, followed by information related to why you are visiting e.g. headache, neck pain or low back pain etc.

-Once completed, Luca will take you through to his treatment room.
-He can then review your information.
+Once completed, you will be taken through to the treatment room.
+Your information is then reviewed.
 A physical examination is performed combining palpatory, range of motion and orthopedic procedures.

 If it appears that myotherapy care is a good option, then treatment can be provided immediately.
 All treatments vary, but a typical treatment will incorporate some form of massage technique, stretching, dry needling or cupping.
 Home based advice is provided that considers postural, exercise or ergonomic considerations.
-If myotherapy is not recommended, then Luca will certainly suggest some alternative recommendation.
+If myotherapy is not recommended, then an alternative option will be provided.